Consensys/linea-specification/bls/notes.md

     * Recognize which precompile we are dealing with.
 - OOB:
     * Input length check, i.e., the call data size is equal or multiple of an expected number.
+    * Gas check, i.e., enough gas is provided.
 - BLS:
     * Coordinate encoding check, specifically whether a small point coordinate belongs to $\mathbb{F}_p$ or a large point coordinate belongs to $\mathbb{F}_{p^2}$ ($< p$ for every coordinate).
-    * Point at infinity check
+    * Point at infinity check.
     * By potentially interacting with external circuits, justifying the success bit of the operation.

 ## Operations performed by external circuits